-In a world where so much emphasis is put on annual earnings and career progression, it’s easy to find your work-life balance has become slightly disproportionate.
-Taking time out to practice something that is solely for fun or for your own personal development is equally as important as getting that assignment in on time or delivering a perfect presentation.
+In a world with so much emphasis on annual earnings and career progression, it’s easy to find that your work-life balance has become slightly disproportionate.
+Taking time out to practice something solely for fun or your own personal development is equally as important as getting that assignment in on time or delivering a perfect presentation.

 For many of us, the fear associated with trying something new or the costs that may be incurred can make this a daunting task, and may even put us off altogether.

-However, this list details fifty cheap hobbies might just change your outlook and improve your work-life balance.
-Some of the hobbies listed even offer the opportunity to earn some extra money or gain some new friendships.
+However, this list details fifty cheap hobbies that might change your outlook and improve your work-life balance.
+Some of the fun hobbies listed even offer the opportunity to earn extra money or gain new friendships.

 Cheap Hobbies for Low-Cost Entertainment

 Here are fifty examples of inexpensive hobbies for you to try:

 Apps like Mistplay provide many games for you to play on your smartphone in your free time.
 Aside from being a fun way to spend your free time, you can also earn money or gift cards based on your activity.